graphops/docs/docs/launchpad/guides/kubernetes-create-cluster-with-kubeadm.md

 Lastly, there is one networking setup requirement, or choice: there needs to be an endpoint for the control-plane API (an IP address, and optionally, a DNS that resolves to that IP).
 In the special case of a single-node cluster, picking the IP of the listening interface fits the bill.
 But, more generally, one would either setup a Load Balancer if setting up the cluster on a Cloud Provider, and use that Load Balancer's IP / DNS, or in case of a multi-node control-plane in bare metal, one may setup something such as [Keepalived](https://keepalived.readthedocs.io/en/latest/introduction.html) to have a floating IP suitable to be used as the control-plane endpoint.

 ### Bootstrapping a cluster with Kubeadm

+*Note*: This guide provides a generalized overview of installing Kubernetes, offering insights into one of many potential approaches.
+Please note that specific steps may vary based on the operating system, package manager, and software versions utilized.
+It is intended to serve as a conceptual reference, rather than a comprehensive, step-by-step manual.
+Adaptations and modifications might be necessary to suit your specific environment and requirements.

 A feature that stands out in *kubeadm* is the ability to customize almost every option of the underlying components.
 That configuration is passed via flags to *kubeadm*, or ingested via YAML files.
 *Kubeadm* always bootstraps a cluster as a single control-plane node, and other nodes are added after the bootstrapping.